Aldenhovel/lstm-ar-stock-predict/readme_en.md

 python run_gui.py
 ```

-Please click the display link or open it manually in the browser.
+Please click the display link or open it manually in the browser, for example `http://127.0.0.1:5000`.

 ## Star History